WebDevJasonCameron/Learning_PowerShell/Readme.md

 # Readme

+## 2022 10 10 | Work time

+Most of the work in this will be done during work.
+As such, I won't be able to send my stuff to Git

 ## 2022 10 07 | 2nd Day

 There isn't much I can do right now.
 I will be completing a Udemy (actually two) that helps build ps1 scripts.
 This is important because I need to build a script that takes in a doc, convert the data into a format required for ingesting into another application.
 When I say doc, I actually talking about multiple docs from different dirs.
 Each doc might provide data in a dif format.
 Also, the dates need to be manipulated to either add or subtract a day.
 This means that the day must move to the next mont if it's adding a day to the last day of the month.
 Finally, I need to create another script that lets us backfill files that we might need to grab again at a later date.
 Can ps1 actually do that?